Gud Tech (GUD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gud Tech Historical Price

-According to the latest data gathered on Gud Tech live price page, the current price of Gud Tech is 0.00519022USD.
-The circulating supply of Gud Tech(GUD) is 830.00M GUD , giving it a market capitalization of $4.30M.
+According to the latest data gathered on Gud Tech live price page, the current price of Gud Tech is 0.0051909USD.
+The circulating supply of Gud Tech(GUD) is 830.00M GUD , giving it a market capitalization of $4.31M.

 The Gud Tech Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GUD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.